vaughnteegarden/slate/source/includes/_howto.md

 ```

-To register a user, you will need to call the sdk `registerUser` method, passing in an `SignUpRequest object`.
+To register a user, call the sdk `registerUser` method, passing in an `SignUpRequest object`.
 The SignUpRequest object is defined as shown to the right.
 It is composed of a deviceProfile object, and four user data fields.
 All fields are strings.

 The `registerUser` method is used as shown to the right.
-Upon successful registration, the response will contain a `partner_id` and an `entity_id`. **Persist both these values for the life of the app.**
+Upon successful registration, the response contains a `partner_id` and an `entity_id`. **Persist both these values for the life of the app.**

 <aside class="notice">
 You will know if you need to call `registerUser` instead of `createSession` if either `partner_id` or `entity_id` are null or blank.